jpcaruana/my-notes/2014-12-16-meetup-mozilla-decentralisation-internet-4.md

 ### Intro

-Known is the fisrt startup thaht emerged from the indie web movement.
+Known is the fisrt startup that emerged from the indie web movement.
+Cofonded with [Erin Jo Richey](http://erinjorichey.com/), UX guru.

 Known tries to answer to the problem :